 Will strict liability for pit bulls in Maryland cost the state $30 million in state and local tax revenue and cut back rental incomes to the tune of $144 million?
 Hard to believe.
 But these folks have numbers to make their argument.
 If these estimates are even half right, it would be a powerful example of the law of unintended consequences.

-Pit bulls certainly have their defenders and I am one of them.
-But there are the top 5 breeds that make up the majority of these claims:
+Pit bulls certainly have their defenders.
+I am one of them.
+But there are the top 5 breeds that make up most of these claims:

 - Pit bulls (27 percent of fatalities);